yum-food/TaSTT/README.md

    who want to sell closed-source software.
 4. [I5UCC's VRCTextboxSTT](https://github.com/I5UCC/VRCTextboxSTT) makes
    KillFrenzy's AvatarText and Whisper kiss.
 It's the closest spiritual cousin to this repository.
-There are two crucial differences: it's GPL not MIT, and it doesn't abstract away the command line.
+The author has made incredible sustained progress on the problem.
+Definitely take a look!
 5. [VRCWizard's TTS-Voice-Wizard](https://github.com/VRCWizard/TTS-Voice-Wizard)
    also uses Whisper, but they rely on the C# interface to Const-Me's CUDA-enabled Whisper implementation.
 This implementation does not support